 You’ll need to sterilize the bottles and teats every time you give them to the baby, so you can either opt to purchase a dedicated bottle steriliser, run them through the dishwasher (on the top shelf) or you can use a good old-fashioned pot on the stove and some boiling water.

 You must always boil water before mixing it with the formula to kill any bacteria in it.
 You will then need to let it cool down for at least half an hour.

 It is not recommended that you use a microwave to warm up formula for a baby as the heat can be uneven and burn your baby’s mouth.
 You may want to think about investing in a bottle warmer which ensures the formula is heated evenly and never too hot.

 Tips for feeding your baby formula

-- If you do pre-prepare formula make sure it is refrigerated and used within 24 hours.
+- If you do pre-prepare formula, make sure it’s refrigerated and used within 24 hours.

 - Make sure you practice good hygiene when preparing the formula to ensure no bacteria gets into the bottle or milk before giving it to the baby.

 - Never add extra formula above the manufacturers recommendation and never add anything else to the bottle.